graiola/wolf_planner/README.md

 git clone https://github.com/graiola/ocs2_robotic_assets.git
 ```

-compile only the necesary ocs2 packages:
+Compile only the necesary ocs2 packages:

 ```
 catkin build ocs2_legged_robot_ros ocs2_self_collision_visualization -DCMAKE_BUILD_TYPE=Release
 ```
+For the wolf dependencies please refer to [wolf-setup](https://github.com/graiola/wolf-setup).

 ## Create the robot urdf:

-if you want to use a different robot you need first to generate the urdf model for it.
+If you want to use a different robot you need first to generate the urdf model for it.
 For example, with spot:

 ```
 rosrun wolf_description_utils create_urdf_model.sh -r spot -d /tmp/wolf_planner